jack-walton/jack-walton.github.io/index.md

 - **Project link**: [Homage to Medieval Langres](https://differentvisions.org/homage-to-medieval-langres/)
 - Experimented with tools to perform quantitative, linguistic analysis on documents
-- Digitized a manuscript, translated manuscript from French to English, published research in a peer-reviewed journal
+- Digitized a historical manuscript, translated manuscript from French to English, published research in a peer-reviewed journal